Hammam: Morocco

 The ruins of the oldest known Islamic hammam in Morocco, dating back to the late 8th century, can be found in Volubilis.
 Many historic hammams have been preserved in cities such as Marrakesh and especially Fes, partly because they continue to be used by locals.
 Among the best known examples is the 14th-century Saffarin Hammam in Fes, which has been restored and rehabilitated.
 Moroccan hammams were typically smaller than Roman or Byzantine baths.
 They are often close to mosques to facilitate the performance of ablutions.
 Because of their private nature, their entrances are often discreet and their façades are typically windowless.
 Vestiges of the Roman bathing style can be seen in the three-room layout, which was widespread during the Roman/Byzantine period.

-It's sometimes difficult to identify hammams from the outside but the roof has a series of characteristic domes that indicate the different chambers.
+It is sometimes difficult to identify hammams from the outside but the roof has a series of characteristic domes that indicate the different chambers.
 They often occupy irregularly shaped plots to fit into the dense urban fabric.
 They are significant sites of culture and socialisation as they are integrated into city life in proximity to mosques, madrasas (schools) and souqs (markets).
 Magda Sibley, an expert on Islamic public baths, wrote that many specialists in Islamic architecture and urbanism found the hammams to be second in importance only to the mosques as the most significant buildings in Islamic medinas (historic cities).